golang challenge: write a functionwalk(x interface{}, fn func(string))

 which returns the number of fields in the value.
 This lets us iterate over the fields and call fn

-which passes our test.walk
+which passes our test.

 is that it assumes every field is a string